nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Deleting all expense items of the same date: `delete`

-Deletes expense items of the same date
+Delete expense items of the same date.

 Format: `delete expenses date/<yyyy-MM-dd>`